 The HLHC Working Group uses blockchain to decentralise health data without compromising its security.
 It’s enabling doctors and professionals instant access to real-time information about their clients.
 This allows them to provide a faster and more effective service, spending more time with their patients than attempting to locate information.

 Protecting patient data using blockchain

 MIT’s MedRec Lab has identified the need for innovative technology for electronic medical records (EMRs).
 Currently, the technology being used is cumbersome, inefficient and is slowed down by strict regulation.
 MedRec, however, is a system that uses blockchain to manage privacy, authentication, and the sharing of patient data.
 This works by seamlessly merging with healthcare providers’ current databases, providing a convenient, adaptable and secure system.

 MedRec was applied to the Beth Israel Deaconess Medical Centre in Boston, USA.
 It tracked six months of patient data, logging blood work records, prescriptions, vaccines and other treatments between two different databases.
 The trial was highly successful in demonstrating the benefits of blockchain in healthcare, with MedRec now preparing to roll out across larger networks of hospitals in the near future.
 This indicates how blockchain technology can also help pharmaceutical companies stay on top of regulatory requirements and help with compliance.

-The benefits of using blockchain can be applied to genomic data protection.
-A blockchain in this capacity will be able to keep genome information genuinely secure.
-But providing the donor gives permission, it still allows scientists to gather large scale, anonymous information.
+A blockchain can keep genome information genuinely secure.
+But providing the donor gives permission, still allows scientists to gather large scale, anonymous information.